Sole Proprietorship Registration in India

 Sole Proprietorships can be started with a very minimal amount of investment at the initial phase.
 So, it is a great opportunity for those who want to set up a business with low funds as no minimum capital is prescribed for starting a Proprietorship.

-Process & Timeline for Company Registration
+Process & Timeline for Sole Proprietorship Registration in India

 Frequently Asked Questions